 Here, Balthazar Roiz Castanheira, baker to the King of Portugal, introduced the first king cake (Bolo Rei) to Lisbon and then to all of Portugal.

 Two centuries later, Confeitaria Nacional is still going strong in its original location.
 Still owned by the Castanheiro family.
-Still baking copious quantities year round of these popular cakes and other posh pastries.
+And still baking copious quantities of Bolo Rei, cakes, and pastries.

 With immediate proximity to the best places, Confeitaria Nacional is a great place to pop in for a pastry and coffee.
 Assuming, that is, you don’t mind waiting in line.